 4. Too much sugar in the blood

 The need to urinate all the time can also occur due to too much sugar in the blood, causing uncontrolled diabetes.
 The two types of diabetes that can cause a frequent urge to urinate are insipidus diabetes and diabetes mellitus and in both cases there is always an increase in blood sugar and the body tries to eliminate this excess through the urine.
+See home remedies to control diabetes to keep glucose under control, making you have better nights sleep.

 5. Urinary incontinence